Let's Talk All Things Milia: Prevention, Causes, and Treatments

 The Best Skin Products and Ingredients for Treating Milia At-Home

-Gentle exfoliation: there are so many benefits to gentle exfoliation, however if you have, or are prone to milia then gentle exfoliation may be a little more important for you to allow dead skin cell build up to be removed.
+Gentle exfoliation: there are so many benefits to gentle exfoliation, however if you have, or are prone to, milia then gentle exfoliation may be a little more important for you in allowing dead skin cell buildup to be removed.

 Lightweight creams: milia often tend to occur following the use of heavy creams that may not be right for the skin.
-Meaning opting for lighter moisturising creams and eye creams may be beneficial to hydrate the skin sans blocking your pores.
+Opting for lighter moisturising creams and eye creams may be beneficial to hydrate the skin sans blocking your pores.

-Vitamin A: honestly vitamin A is a skincare hero for a multitude of reasons although it is also a very beneficial ingredient for people dealing with milia.
-Vitamin A helps with skin cell turnover, can even out your skin texture and create healthier skin overall.
+Vitamin A: honestly vitamin a is a skincare hero for a multitude of reasons, and a very beneficial ingredient for people dealing with milia.
+Vitamin a helps with skin cell turnover, can even out your skin texture and create healthier skin overall.

 SPF: the addition of actives to assist with milia means that SPF is required more than ever.
-Plus sun damage and milia go hand in hand.
-Every skin needs to be using an SPF every day - yes, even if you have milia.
+Plus, sun damage and milia go hand in hand.
+Every skin type needs to be using an SPF every day - yes, even if you have milia.

 Additionally, in clinic treatments such as superficial chemical peels that may use a combination of Alpha Hydroxy Acids (AHAs) or Beta Hydroxy Acids (BHAs) can provide a quicker way to accelerate your skin cell turnover - this may be of benefit.
 Plus it’s not super abrasive which has the tendency to make things worse.